 As a student of the University, you will usually be part of an individual college, which has admitted you as a member, and the University, in which you are matriculated.
-Membership is usually for life but if your college membership is formally terminated (eg by expulsion), you automatically also lose your University membership or vice versa.
+Membership is usually for life but if your college membership is formally terminated (eg by expulsion), you automatically also lose your University membership and vice versa.

 Some students do not matriculate but nevertheless study at the University, eg students reading for certain certificates or diplomas and certain Department for Continuing Education courses, and visiting students not registered for a particular course or qualification.
-Although not formally University members, such students are expected to observe the same rules and regulations as matriculated students.
+In this handbook, we describe students who do not matriculate as "non-matriculated students" throughout.
+Although not formally University members, non-matriculated students are expected to observe the same rules and regulations as matriculated students.